ABOUT THE EVENT

 - Energy saving in greenhouses based on plant physiology

 - Natural pollinators in greenhouses

-TRACK 20 Agricultural Infrastructure: Application of DNA fingerprinting and tissue culture in present day agriculture plays an important role in increasing the productivity.
-The factors like high soil productivity, improved crops, better plant protection, supply of balanced crop nutrients, efficient water management, post-production management for value-addition and marketing, are responsible for higher yield.
+TRACK 20 Agricultural Infrastructure: Employment of DNA fingerprinting and tissue culture in agriculture plays an important role in increasing the productivity.
+The factors like high soil productivity, improved crops, better protection, a supply of balanced crop nutrients, effective water management, post-production management for value-addition and marketing, are responsible for higher yield.